-► Office hours: will be announced after Doodle poll this week.
+Office hours: will be announced after Doodle poll this week.
+There will also be a course Slack page for discussion (details TBA).

-- ► Office hours: will be announced after Doodle poll this week. - Textbook: None.
-However, PDF's of the handwritten lecture notes and slides/movies will be posted online after each class.
-The course website: biotheory.case.edu/phys320.
+- Office hours: will be announced after Doodle poll this week.
+There will also be a course Slack page for discussion (details TBA). - Textbook: None.
+However, PDF's of the handwritten lecture notes and slides will be posted online after each class.
+All the Zoom lectures will be recorded and shared via Youtube on the course website: biotheory.case.edu/phys320.

-- ► Office hours: will be announced after Doodle poll this week. - Textbook: None.
-However, PDF's of the handwritten lecture notes and slides/movies will be posted online after each class.
-The course website: biotheory.case.edu/phys320. - Prerequisites: Elementary calculus, some programming experience.
+- Office hours: will be announced after Doodle poll this week.
+There will also be a course Slack page for discussion (details TBA). - Textbook: None.
+However, PDF's of the handwritten lecture notes and slides will be posted online after each class.
+All the Zoom lectures will be recorded and shared via Youtube on the course website: biotheory.case.edu/phys320. - Prerequisites: Elementary calculus, some programming experience.
 There will be lots of (unfamiliar) math, but I will teach it from scratch.
 I'm happy to provide extra sessions on any particular topics of confusion, either individually in office hours, or in larger groups.

-- ► Office hours: will be announced after Doodle poll this week. - Textbook: None.
-However, PDF's of the handwritten lecture notes and slides/movies will be posted online after each class.
-The course website: biotheory.case.edu/phys320. - Prerequisites: Elementary calculus, some programming experience.
+- Office hours: will be announced after Doodle poll this week.
+There will also be a course Slack page for discussion (details TBA). - Textbook: None.
+However, PDF's of the handwritten lecture notes and slides will be posted online after each class.
+All the Zoom lectures will be recorded and shared via Youtube on the course website: biotheory.case.edu/phys320. - Prerequisites: Elementary calculus, some programming experience.
 There will be lots of (unfamiliar) math, but I will teach it from scratch.
-I'm happy to provide extra sessions on any particular topics of confusion, either individually in office hours, or in larger groups. - Problem sets: 65% of the course grade.
+I'm happy to provide extra sessions on any particular topics of confusion, either individually in office hours, or in larger groups. - Problem sets: 70% of the course grade.
 Each problem set will be based on a recent paper in the literature, and consist of two parts: an intro explaining why the topic is important and interesting, and then a guided, step-by-step walk through some calculations in the paper (either analytical or numerical).
 Working in groups is fine (even encouraged), but please hand in your own write-up.

-- Problem set details:

-- ► 3-4 chosen by me

-- 1 chosen by you from the BIOREPS (Biophysical Research Problem Set database).
+- 3-4 chosen by me - 1 chosen by you from the BIOREPS (Biophysical Research Problem Set database).
 These were written by the previous year's class!